ktrnthsnr/food-festival/README.md

 ﻿# food-festival

-Mobile web application showing venue info such as event detail, calendar, and location, where the project focuss on improving image and page load performance and offline usability.
+Mobile web application showing venue info such as event detail, calendar, and location, where the project focuses on improving image and page load performance and offline usability.

 ## GitHub URL